Cheer3142/BEARING-ONLY-LOCALIZATION-IMPLEMENT/README.md

 # BEARING-ONLY-LOCALIZATION-IMPLEMENT
+this course is the 1st project assignment from Estimation and Filtering course XJTU

 ## Project Overview
 This project implements a distributed multi-agent system for target localization and pointing control using only bearing measurements, based on the paper "Networked pointing system: Bearing-only target localization and pointing control" by Li et al. The system enables a network of agents to cooperatively estimate a target's position and align their headings toward it, with only two agents having direct bearing measurements to the target.